joooooooooooooooooooooooooooooooooooosh/polywins/README.md

 ## Installing

 * Install `wmctrl`, it should be packaged by most distros.
 For example on Ubuntu and Debian-based distros, `sudo apt install wmctrl`
+* Install `jq`.
+For example on Ubuntu and Debian-based distros, `sudo apt install jq`
 * Save `polywins.sh`, for example to `~/.config/polybar/scripts`
 * Make the script executable with `chmod +x ~/.config/polybar/scripts/polywins.sh`
 * Change any setting you wish at the top of the script